Top 10 photo galleries from Middle East

 Nizwa is an ancient town once protected by an old desert fort.
 Even today the old souq (market) is still the centre of trade and traditional goods are changing hands as they did a century ago.
 It even becomes better on Fridays when it's goat auction day.
 From early morning, Bedouins come in to buy and sell.
 In an open arena goats are dragged around by their owner in front the observing audience.
 A potential buyer calls over the goat, squeezes its testicles and decides whether to buy it or not.
 Besides the goats and the occasional camel, the other attractions are the colourful Bedouin women who attend the market.
 Some have their face covered by a finely decorated cloth mask, half as an out-of-this-world fashion statement and half as protection from the strong sun.
 They sure will make an impression.

 In contrary to other oil state metropols like Dubai and Abu Dhabi, Doha is still in the developing phase, and probably will be for many years to come.
 The center is a mix of brand new exotic looking skyscrapers and dusty construction sites, sprinkled with equal dusty empty lots.
 Since 2000 more than 30 skyscraper taller than 100 m have been erected, though some are not yet completed.
-The tallest will be Qatar National Bank Tower with 510 m (114 stories) when it completes in 2013.
+The tallest will be Qatar National Bank Tower with 510 m (114 stories) when it completes.
 It seems that any concept can be realized, leaving the skyline of Doha, even as today, as a quirky mismatch of wonderful architecture among glass monsters, which can only have been created by people with too much business on their minds.

 Well aware that people hardly qualify as a place, we list them anyway for they make the country what it is.
 Many visitors' finest memory of Syria is the people, for they are extremely friendly and welcoming.
 You are constantly met with courtesy and curiosity, and of course endless invitations for tea.
 If you look a bit lost, strangers will take you by the hand and lead you to your destination.
 A shy "al-salaam alaykum" and a smile will open many doors and get you a lot closer to the soul of Syria than any visit to a ruin will.